Meaning of life: Embodied cognition

 Embodied cognition uses the neurological basis of emotion, speech, and cognition to understand the nature of thought.
-Cognitive neuropsychology has identified brain areas necessary for these abilities, and genetic studies show that the gene FOXP2 affects neuroplasticity which underlies language fluency.
+Cognitive neuropsychology has identified brain areas necessary for these abilities, and genetic studies show that the gene FOXP2 affects neuroplasticity, which underlies language fluency.

 George Lakoff, a professor of cognitive linguistics and philosophy, advances the view that metaphors are the usual basis of meaning, not the logic of verbal symbol manipulation.
-Computers use logic programming to effectively query databases but humans rely on a trained biological neural network.
+Computers use logic programming to effectively query databases, but humans rely on a trained biological neural network.
 Postmodern philosophies that use the indeterminacy of symbolic language to deny definite meaning ignore those who feel they know what they mean and feel that their interlocutors know what they mean.
-Choosing the correct metaphor results in enough common understanding to pursue questions such as the meaning of life.Improved knowledge of brain function should result in better treatments producing healthier brains.
+Choosing the correct metaphor results in enough common understanding to pursue questions such as the meaning of life.
+Improved knowledge of brain function should result in better treatments producing healthier brains.
 When combined with more effective training, a sound personal assessment as to the meaning of one's life should be straightforward.

 East Asian philosophical perspectives

 Mohism

 The Mohist philosophers believed that the purpose of life was universal, impartial love.
-Mohism promoted a philosophy of impartial caring—a person should care equally for all other individuals, regardless of their actual relationship with him or her.
-The expression of this indiscriminate caring is what makes a man a righteous being in Mohist thought.
+Mohism promoted a philosophy of impartial caring—a person should care equally for all other individuals, regardless of their actual relationship with them.
+The expression of this indiscriminate caring makes one righteous in Mohist thought.
 This advocacy of impartiality was a target of attack by the other Chinese philosophical schools, most notably the Confucians who believed that while love should be unconditional, it should not be indiscriminate.
 For example, children should hold a greater love for their parents than for random strangers.

 Confucianism

 Confucianism recognizes human nature in accordance with the need for discipline and education.
-Because humankind is driven by both positive and negative influences, Confucianists see a goal in achieving virtue through strong relationships and reasoning as well as minimizing the negative.
+Because humankind is driven by both positive and negative influences, Confucianists see a goal in achieving virtue through strong relationships and reasoning, as well as minimizing the negative.
 This emphasis on normal living is seen in the Confucianist scholar Tu Wei-Ming's quote, "We can realize the ultimate meaning of life in ordinary human existence."